kevindooley/MLS-project-2020/README.md

-# Machine Learning & Statistics Tasks 2020
+# Machine Learning & Statistics Projecy 2020
-Tasks 2020 Assessment by Kevin Dooley
+Project 2020 Assessment by Kevin Dooley

 ### Background
 This repository contains the completed Machine Learning and Statistics Project 2020.
 The project is worth 50% of the total marks for this module.
 All aspects of this project are contained in a git repository and submitted up to Moodle prior to the project deadline on the 08th January 2021.